cloudfoundry-attic/stac2/README.md

     * nabv should be sized to closely match the concurrency setting in your cloud config.
 It should be a little over half your desired concurrecny. for a large production cloud with a cmax of 192 set the instance count of nabv to ~100 (vmc scale nabv --instances 100)
     * nabh should be between 16 and 32, depending on how hot of an http load you plan to run, at 32 you can easily overwhelm a small router pool with so a rule of thumb would be to start with 16 for must mid-sized (100+ dea clouds), 32 for 250+ dea clouds, and4-8 for very small clouds
-    * nf should be set large IFF you plan on running the high thruput xnf_ loads.
+    * nf should be set large IFF you plan on running the high thru-put xnf_ loads.
 Tun run 30,000 http requests per second run between 75 and 100 instances of nf
     * stac2 is a single instance app so leave it at 1

 Once stac2 is running and configured correctly, since this is the first time its been run, you need to populate it with some workloads.
 The static